 These ancient forests provide essential habitat for endangered wildlife such as the spotted owl and marbled murrelet.
 They also contain the world's largest Douglas-fir tree (the Red Creek Fir) and second-largest western red cedar tree (the Cheewhat Cedar).

-The Wilderness Committee is calling on the BC government to ban the logging of the remaining ancient forests of BC.
+We are calling on the BC government to ban the logging of the remaining ancient forests, all of which are on Indigenous lands.
 Second-growth forests should be the sole supplier of the province's lumber mills and should be logged at a slower, more sustainable rate than they are now.
 To protect the wood supply for BC's lumber mills, log exports to off-shore mills must be halted.

-Other jurisdictions, including New Zealand, Thailand, Sir Lanka, Philippines and Finland have banned old-growth logging in recent years.
+Other jurisdictions, including New Zealand, Thailand, Sri Lanka, Philippines and Finland have banned old-growth logging in recent years.
 BC must now do the same.